LinetLydia/Financial_Management_System_Project/README.md

 These tables include primary keys, foreign keys, constraints, and appropriate relationships.

-*ER Diagram to be added* (can be generated using dbdiagram.io, DrawSQL, or Lucidchart).

 ## 4. SQL & Python Pipeline

 ### 4.1 Schema Creation (Python + SQLite)